Rebecca Ferguson photo

 Born on October 9, 1983 (Stockholm, Sweden).

-In following the hidden threads of her career, we uncovered one more truth: even opposite a Hollywood star of the highest rank, whose behavior toward her on set was unworthy and unhinged, Ferguson never lost her composure.
+Much like Mélanie Laurent, Ferguson guards her private life with exquisite care.
+The editorial team at Skirlan.Movies, using the data-analysis system created for our project, undertook an extensive study of her life beyond the camera.
+Yet even through this lens, what emerged was less revelation than confirmation: Rebecca Ferguson lives exactly as she acts — with unshakable poise, self-possession, and the power to decide how much of herself the world gets to see.
+In following the threads of her own account in interviews, one thing becomes clear: even opposite a Hollywood star of the highest rank, whose behavior toward her on set was unworthy and unhinged, Ferguson never lost her composure.
 We stand fully behind her indignation, yet recognize that the choice to name — or never to name — belongs to her alone.
 It is part of the same sovereignty that makes her presence on screen so compelling, and her silence just as eloquent as her words.

 Married.
 Mother of two children.